Iran's Rouhani Touts Gulf Peace Plan, Says It Would Start With U.S. Troops Leaving

 "Iran during the last four decades fought against terrorism unequivocally," Rouhani told Wallace.
 He later added, "Iran is a country that has brought peace in the region."

-At the U.N., Rouhani said,"We Iranians have been pioneers of freedom-seeking movements" in the Middle East.
+At the U.N., Rouhani said, "we Iranians have been pioneers of freedom-seeking movements" in the Middle East.
 Saying that Iran has never surrendered to foreign aggression, Rouhani said his country doesn't believe the U.S. invitations to negotiate a new nuclear deal while the Trump administration touts the harshness of its sanctions.

 The U.S. has accused Iran of playing a central role in the Sept.
 14 strike on Saudi Arabia's Aramco oil facilities — an attack that knocked out more than half of the Saudi oil-exporting capability and roiled markets worldwide.
 Last week, Saudi Arabia's military said its investigation shows Iran had "unquestionably" sanctioned the attack.